browserengineering/book/book/accessibility.md

 ```

 Finally, we just need to focus on the chosen element.
 If we've reached
-the last the focusable node (or if there weren't any focusable nodes
+the last focusable node (or if there weren't any focusable nodes
-to begin with), we'll un-focus the page and move focus to the address
+to begin with), we'll unfocus the page and move focus to the address
 bar:

 ``` {.python replace=%20%3d%20focusable_nodes[idx]/_element(focusable_nodes[idx]),%20%3d%20None/_element(None)}